hsoekiswo/information-api/README.md

 This information API is a database to help Ragnarok player find monsters for leveling or get items.
 The database is fetched from divine-pride.net API.

 ## Concept
-This API is able to retrieve ragnarok online monsters data provided by divine-pride.net.
+This API is able to retrieve ragnarok online monsters data provided by divine-pride.net.<br>
-Writing monsters data only can be accessed through admin.
+Writing monsters data only can be accessed through admin.<br>
-User can create character and get monster recommendation.
+User can create character and get monster recommendation.<br>
-Authentication and authorization process is supported by JWT.
+Authentication and authorization process is supported by JWT.<br>
-This table summarize the detail of user access:
+This table summarize the detail of user access:<br>
 | Endpoint Category | GET    | POST  | PATCH | DELETE |
 |-------------------|--------|-------|-------|--------|
 | recommendations   | user   | -     | -     | -      |